colintsmith/startup/notes.md

 # Javascript notes

+count tells you how many time a code is called.

+you can add javascript to HTML by using the script or by using script src=.
+Also if you do onclick and put it in quotes.

+let and const declare variables.
+Const means you cant change the variable.

+## primitve types in javascript
+Null - has not been assigned
+Undefined - has not been defined
+Boolean
+Number
+BigInt
+String
+Symbol - unique value

 ## regular expresions
 Regular expressions are built into java script.
 You can do it by creating a new function or doing it another way
 the other way => const literalRegex = /ab*/i;